FriendUPCloud/friendbook/README.md

-# friendbook
+# FriendBook

-Friend OS adaptations for offline hardware
+This repository contains adaptations for offline hardware, making it possible to run Friend OS on a laptop or a tablet.